 - Great Northern Food Hall – Grand Central Terminal’s former waiting room – Noma’s chef, Claus Meyer, opened this food hall with five pavillions; a bakery,a coffee house, a grain bar (sweet and savory), vegetable focused pavilion (offering small plates) and Open Rye serving Denmark’s wonderful smorrebrod.
 This chewy, nutty bread is the base for multiple toppings including smaked salmon, shrimp and egg with bright, lively, yellow mayo.
 He makes his own Danish butter with a wondeful deep funky flavor that is spead on many of these delicious open sandwiches.

 - Le District – 225 Liberty Street (West Street) – French indoor market that is like the great food halls in Paris, London, and Berlin.
 Includes Restaurants, area that sells groceries & prepared foods, Bakery, Fromagerie, Charcuterie, Wine Bar, Cafes, Rotisserie, and Meat Market (that will also cook on site for you). (ledistrict.com)

-- South Street Seaport – Chef Jean-Georges Vongerichten is panning a new food market at the seaport in 2017.
+- South Street Seaport – Chef Jean-Georges Vongerichten opened a new food market at the seaport in 2017.
 It will bwe a 40,000 sq. ft. market in the Tin Building, selling food from local, domestic & international purveyors.

 - Union Fare – 7 East 17th Street / 6 East 18th Street – Food hall and restaurant opening in stages in what was the original Barnes & Noble.
 Will include a cafe, bakery, restaurant, and food market.